2 Nautical Days in Nice

 Bask in the golden sun, stroll along the vibrant Promenade des Anglais, or dive into the rich tapestry of culture, cuisine, and history that Nice—the jewel of the French Riviera—has to offer!
 Nestled against the shimmering Mediterranean, Nice is an illustrious destination for travelers seeking the perfect blend of relaxation and European cultural exploration.

-As a central hub along the Côte d'Azur, don't miss the chance to venture into the lesser-known, yet equally enchanting villages and towns dotting the coastline or the picturesque hinterlands.
-Whether you’re sampling the local Niçoise cuisine, exploring the bustling flower markets, or soaking in the panoramic sea views of striking blue-green water, a visit to the charming city of Nice promises an unforgettable coastal holiday!
+As a central hub along the Côte d'Azur, don't miss the chance to venture into the lesser-known, yet equally enchanting villages and towns dotting the coastline and picturesque hinterlands.
+Whether you’re sampling local Niçoise cuisine, exploring the bustling flower markets, or soaking in panoramic sea views of striking blue-green water, a visit to the charming city of Nice promises an unforgettable coastal holiday!

 Two Day Nice Itinerary